anurag3301/my-linux-setup/config/nvim/README.md

 Open neovim, you should get some errors, just press enter key and run `:PackerInstall` followed by `:PackerSync`.
 This will install all the plugins.

-Install the Required LSP servers
+Install the Required LSP servers using `:Mason`, if that doesnt work then install them manually as follow

 https://github.com/anurag3301/my-linux-setup/blob/4d9e1daf2fe8875517b3cadb874c237b55769d11/config/nvim/lua/plug_config/lsp_config/lsp-config.lua#L1-L7